mitthrawnuruodo/movies-node/README.md

-# Movies NodeJS + MongoDB
+# Movies API using NodeJS + MongoDB + Vercel

-Example-project for making a very basic NodeJS + MongoDB app providing an API to a movie database.
+Example-project for making a very basic NodeJS + MongoDB app providing an API to a movie database, and publish the API on Vercel.

 ## Rigging

+1. Make a new GitHub repo and clone it to your local machine
-1. Initialize Node: `npm init -y`
+1. In the repo/projects folder, initialize Node: `npm init -y`
-    * Or re-initialize (if cloned/forked) with `npm i`, and skip 2 and 3.
+    * Or re-initialize (if alreadycloned or forked) with `npm i`, and skip 3 and 4.
 1. Install mongodb: `npm i mongodb --save-dev`
 1. Add start-script to package.json: `"start": "node app.js"` (for later use)
 1. Sign up for [MongoDB Atlas](https://www.mongodb.com/atlas) with GitHub (or your preferred method), and make a cluster and (at least one DB user)